-Name: Patrick Reddington; Role at FBB: Credentialed writer, site manager, post game reports, Nats Nightly co-host w/ Dave Nichols and Doghouse.
+Name: Patrick Reddington; Role at FBB: Credentialed writer, site manager, post game reports, Nats Nightly co-host w/ Dave Nichols from District Sports Page and Doghouse.

 Bio: Proust, Kerouac, Alain Resnais, Alan Moore and baseball.
-That pretty much sums it up, but for the sake of a better intro and to expand on my official bio, I'm also obsessed with directors like David Lynch, Patrice Leconte, Terrence Malick (he's probably my favorite) and Wong Kar Wai (actually he's my favorite), poets like Gary Snyder, Basho, Allen Ginsberg and William Carlos Williams and writers like J.D.
-Salinger (but obsessed in a positive way in that case), Yukio Mishima and Albert Camus and I'm a comic book/graphic novel fan who likes Will Eisner's work, Jonathan Hickman, Bryan Lee O'Malley, Brian K. Vaughan and Brian Wood, and the art of J.H.
-Williams III as well as music by Brian Wilson, Bob Dylan, Sufjan Stevens, of Montreal, the Olivia Tremor Control and Jim O'Rourke, just to name a few.
+That pretty much sums it up, but for the sake of a better intro and to expand on my official bio, I'm also obsessed with directors like David Lynch, Patrice Leconte and Wong Kar Wai, poets like Gary Snyder, Basho, Allen Ginsberg and William Carlos Williams and writers like J.D.
+Salinger (but obsessed in a positive way in that case), Yukio Mishima and Albert Camus and I'm a comic book/graphic novel fan who likes Will Eisner's work, Jonathan Hickman and the art of J.H.
+Williams III and music by Brian Wilson, Bob Dylan, Sufjan Stevens, of Montreal, the Olivia Tremor Control and Jim O'Rourke, just to name a few.
 I also practice meditation and I'm a vegetarian.
 But enough about me...
 BTW: the picture above is of me, Stan Kasten and Mike Rizzo (left to right) and yes that's a Montreal Royals cap.
 Big Expos fan growing up and I followed the franchise to D.C. and fell in love with the nation's capital.

-Name: Doghouse; Role at FBB: Partner in crime, Post game WPA Graphs, co-host of Nats Nightly.
+Name: Doghouse; Role at FBB: Post game WPA Graphs, co-host of Nats Nightly.

 Bio: My name is Magnus, and I rarely watch baseball.
 I learned to love baseball listening to Vin Scully on the radio each evening, supplemented with words and numbers in the newspaper.
-I quickly found that the internet with a combination of cool communities of fans and wonderful piles of delicious data went hand in hand with radio.
-I have been hanging out at Federal Baseball since 2010 (mostly under the name dc_Roach), listening to Charlie & Dave, encouraging the use of play by play in GameThreads, writing often quirky, often stat-heavy posts to help supplement Patrick's hard work, and annoying Patrick with my use of the Oxford comma.
+I quickly graduated to listening to baseball on the radio, supplemented by words and numbers on my computer.
+I moved to Northern Virginia in 2002, went to my first Nats game in 2005, and started following Zim and the boys full-time in 2010.
+I have been hanging out at Federal Baseball ever since, encouraging the use of play by play in gamethreads and writing quirky, stat-heavy Fanposts.
+Patrick has invited me to step up and do opposition research (series previews) and help with analysis when the stat muse strikes.